-As at 31 December 2012, the company's total liabilities exceeded its total assets by $\leq 10,245,105$ (2011: $\leq 9,776,732$).
+As at 31 December 2013, the company's total liabilities exceeded its total assets by €10,446,618 (2012: €10,245,105).
 The company's financial position, on the basis of the stand-alone figures, is attributable to corporate expenditure incurred to support the overall operations of Mizzi Organisation.
 In this respect, subsidiaries and related parties have undertaken not to request repayment of amounts due to them unless alternative financing is available.
 Furthermore, the company's shareholders have undertaken to provide the necessary finance and guarantees to ensure that the company can continue as a going concern and to enable it to meet any obligations in full.
-This shareholder support will also enable the company to provide financial support to a subsidiary having net current liabilities (see Note 33g).
+This shareholder support will also enable the company to provide financial support to a subsidiary having net current liabilities (see Note 32g).

-Standards, interpretations and amendments to published standards effective in 2012
+Standards, interpretations and amendments to published standards effective in 2013

-In 2012, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the group's accounting period beginning on 1 January 2012.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the group's accounting policies.
+In 2013, the group adopted new standards, amendments and interpretations to existing standards that are mandatory for the group's accounting period beginning on 1 January 2013.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the group's accounting policies impacting the group's financial performance and position.